colinwilson/lotusdocs/exampleSite/README.md

 # Lotus Docs Example Site

-This repository offers a multilingual example site for [Lotus Docs](https://github.com/colinwilson/lotusdocs) Hugo theme.
+This repository offers a multilingual example site using the [Lotus Docs](https://github.com/colinwilson/lotusdocs) Hugo theme.

 # Using